Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/creating-astro-redirects-powershell.md

 ## Automating redirect page creation

-I didn't want to sit and write over 800 markdown redirect files, so a little PowerShell trickery was needed to speed things up.
+I didn't want to sit and write over 800 markdown redirect files, so a bit of PowerShell trickery was needed to speed things up.
 The simplest way to do this was:

 1. Make a copy of all the posts in `src/pages/blog/` in a temporary directory
 2. Run the PowerShell script against the directory to replace their content with redirects